STAY INSPIRED

 Eco-Friendly: Anodizing is a safe process that doesn’t produce harmful or toxic substances, aligning with green manufacturing initiatives.

-What are the differences between anodizing and electroplating?
+What are the main differences between anodizing and electroplating?

 Electroplating involves depositing a layer of metal ions onto a substrate using an electric current.
 The substrate becomes the cathode in an electrolytic cell, and the metal ions in the solution are attracted to it, forming a coating.
 This coating can improve the appearance, conductivity, and corrosion resistance of the substrate.